 They are native to the Indian subcontinent (desi means "country" or "native"), hence also called Desi chana or desi chickpeas.
 They tend to be darker, smaller seeds with rough covering skin.

 - Kala Chana: Also known as black chickpeas.
-Kala Chana is readily available in Indian grocery stores or on Amazon.
-You should rinse and soak it overnight or a minimum of 6 hours, so they cook faster.
+Kala Chana is easily found in Indian grocery stores or on Amazon.
+For quicker cooking, rinse and soak them overnight or for at least 6 hours.

 - Onion: I used finely chopped red onions.

-- Tomatoes: I used ripened Roma tomatoes and pureed them to make the base for this curry.
-You can also finely chop the tomatoes and use them.
-Canned tomato sauce or crushed tomatoes also work very well.
+- Tomatoes: I used ripe Roma tomatoes pureed to make the base for this curry.
+You can also use finely chopped tomatoes, canned tomato sauce, or crushed tomatoes, which also work very well.

-- Ginger and Garlic: I used freshly prepared homemade ginger-garlic paste.
+- Ginger and Garlic: I used freshly prepared homemade ginger paste and garlic paste.
 You can also use minced ginger and garlic.

 - Spices: I used whole spices like cumin seeds, bay leaf, cinnamon, cloves, and cardamom.
 You can skip whole spices if you prefer and add more garam masala.
 I used ground spices like turmeric powder, red chili powder, coriander powder, garam masala.
 You can increase or decrease the spices according to your choice.

-- Herbs: I used Coriander leaves and kasoori methi (dried fenugreek leaves) for herbs.
+- Herbs: I used coriander leaves and kasoori methi (dried fenugreek leaves).
 Adding Kasuri methi is optional, but it gives restaurant-style flavor, so I highly recommend using it.

 How to Make Kala Chana Curry